SaranshPK/RemoteTouchpad/README.md

 - Scroll Threshold: Percentage of space from the right side of the screen which will be used for scrolling.
 - Scroll Speed: Adjust the speed of scrolling.
 Logrithmic Scale
 - Dark Mode: By default this is enabled but if you want light mode click the sun icon.
+- Left Handed Mode: Switches the location of the scroll bar.

 ## FAQ